cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/PrometheusArchicture.md

 # Scraping
 Service discovery and relabeling give us a list of targets to be monitored.
 Prometheus fetch metrics by sending HTTP requests (scrape).
 The response to a scrape (an http request) is parsed and stored.
-Prometheus is configure to pull metrics but a monitoring targer can also push information about if and when is going to be monitored

 # Storage
 Data are stored locally in a custum database